Thursday, January 17, 2013

 INFANTILIZATION-BY-TERROR: THE PERSONALITY CULTS OF NORTH KOREA

-As you may remember, I posted recently on Shin Dong-hyuk's 2005 escape from a North Korean death camp.
+Recently I posted on Shin Dong-hyuk's 2005 escape from a North Korean death camp.
 My friend Bill and I had dinner the other night and I was thrilled to learn that he's somewhat of an expert on North Korean history.
 We marveled at the almost hysterical devotion to Kim Il Sung and his son Kim Jong-Il, in spite of the harsh repression, widespread famine, and hundreds of thousands of brutal killings committed under their watch.

 Afterward he sent me the three featured youtubes.
 I wrote back: